 Don’t expect a white beach and super fine sands.
 But do expect a wide and clean beach!
 I haven’t seen even a single trash as I walk along the beach.
 The sands are gray and the ocean is safe to swim in.
 And again, it’s clean!

 During our stay, we were allowed to swim until 6pm only as the waves were starting to get huge.
 There are lifeguards present and do listen to them, it’s for everyone’s safety.

 Pavilion functions as a venue for special occasions for 10,000 php.
 But when not rented, it serves as day tour guests’ temporary shelter (open cottages will be built soon according to the owner).

-Camping is also allowed in the resort.
+Camping in tents is also allowed in the resort.
 Day tour rate is 250/head for adults and 150/head for children 12 years old and below.